m-spangenberg/spectra/README.md

-# spectral
+# spectra
-A python script to generate a time-based colour spectrum composed of frames sampled at predetermined intervals from a given video file.

 #### OVERVIEW
-The name spectral was inspired by [visible light spectroscopy](https://en.wikipedia.org/wiki/Spectroscopy "Spectroscopy") and [emission spectrums](https://en.wikipedia.org/wiki/Emission_spectrum "Emission spectrum").
-This attempt to 'fingerprint' a video file's colour spectrum is part of my self-learning process in Python, it is mostly bashed together from trial and error and there is a lot of room for improvement!
+A python script that generates a spectrum composed of average colour pixels sampled from a given video file.
+I was inspired by [visible light spectroscopy](https://en.wikipedia.org/wiki/Spectroscopy "Spectroscopy") and [emission spectrums](https://en.wikipedia.org/wiki/Emission_spectrum "Emission spectrum").
+This first attempt to 'fingerprint' a video file's colour spectrum is part of my self-learning process in Python, it is mostly bashed together by trial and error and there is a lot of room for improvement!

 #### EXAMPLE
 ##### Big Buck Bunny - 320x180 - 00:09:56